 Ego Actus (Production Company) is Latin for "My Way."
 Joan Kane and Bruce A!
 Kraemer created an independent theatre in company in 2009 dedicated to doing art for art's sake.
 Each artist brings his or her own way of creating to our shows and we unify them into a collective "my way."
 Joan directs and Bruce designs, they both produce.
-Everything we have presented to date has been on the island of Manhattan or in Europe.
+Everything we have presented to date has been in Manhattan or Europe, plus one show in Philadelphia.
 Our off-Broadway shows have included Play Nice! at 59e59 theaters and I Know What Boys Want at Theatre Row.
 We presented both Safe and what do you mean in Planet Connections, the East to Edinburgh Festival and the Edinburgh Festival Fringe.
-We are quite experienced at producing in festivals having done 16 festival shows in seven different festivals including the Prague Fringe, the United Solo Festival and the Midtown International Festival.
-We have done Equity productions at Theatre Row, Theater for a New City, the Bleecker St Theater, Urban Stages, the Dorothy Strelsin Theater and the WorkShop Theater.
+We have done 21 festival shows in ten different festivals including the Prague Fringe, the United Solo Festival and the FringeArts.
+Our shows have been nominated for 60 awards, of which we have won 20.
+We have also done 11 stand alone shows including Equity productions at Theatre Row, Theater for a New City, Urban Stages, and the WorkShop Theater.
 We are affiliated with the League of Independent Theater, A.R.T/NY, and Fractured Atlas.

 “Director Joan Kane’s painterly style capitalizes on the script’s imagistic qualities, particularly in the macabre finale.”